War correspondent

 Alan Wood, war correspondent for the Daily Express, types a dispatch during the Battle of Arnhem in September 1944.

 A war correspondent is a journalist who covers stories first-hand from a war zone.

 War correspondence stands as one of journalism's most important and impactful forms.
 War correspondents operate in the most conflict-ridden parts of the world.
 Once there, they attempt to get close enough to the action to provide written accounts, photos, or film footage.
 It is often considered the most dangerous form of journalism.

 Modern war correspondence emerged from the news reporting of military conflicts during the French Revolution and Napoleonic Wars.
-Its presence grew in the middle of the nineteenth century, with American journalists covering the Mexican-American War (1846–1848) and the European newspapermen writing reports from the Crimean War (1853–1856).
+Its presence grew in the middle of the 19th century, with American journalists covering the Mexican-American War (1846–1848) and the European newspapermen writing reports from the Crimean War (1853–1856).

 History

 Battle council on the De Zeven Provinciën by Willem van de Velde the Elder.
 The prelude to the Four Days Battle in 1666.

 People have written about wars for thousands of years.
 Herodotus's account of the Persian Wars is similar to journalism, though he did not himself participate in the events.
 Thucydides, who some years later wrote a history of the Peloponnesian War was a commander and an observer to the events he described.
 Memoirs of soldiers became an important source of military history when that specialty developed.
 War correspondents, as specialized journalists, began working after the printing of news for publication became commonplace.

-In the eighteenth century the Baroness Frederika Charlotte Riedesel's Letters and Journals Relating to the War of the American Revolution and the Capture of the German Troops at Saratoga is regarded as the first account of war by a woman.
+In the 18th century the Baroness Frederika Charlotte Riedesel's Letters and Journals Relating to the War of the American Revolution and the Capture of the German Troops at Saratoga is regarded as the first account of war by a woman.
 Her description of the events that took place in the Marshall House are particularly poignant because she was in the midst of battle.

 The first modern war correspondent is said to be Dutch painter Willem van de Velde, who in 1653 took to sea in a small boat to observe a naval battle between the Dutch and the English, of which he made many sketches on the spot, which he later developed into one big drawing that he added to a report he wrote to the States General.
 A further modernization came with the development of newspapers and magazines.
 One of the earliest war correspondents was Henry Crabb Robinson, who covered Napoleon's campaigns in Spain and Germany for The Times of London.
 Another early correspondent was William Hicks whose letters describing the Battle of Trafalgar (1805) were also published in The Times.
 Winston Churchill in 1899, working as a correspondent, became notorious as an escaped prisoner of war.